 Update 03/26/2021: We updated the Localization results from "Surround (Downmix) to Stereo (Downmix) as this soundbar uses the stereo channels (1-2) to play Atmos content instead of the surround channels (4-5).

 The LG GX Soundbar has a poor height performance.
 It downmixes surround sound into stereo in order to play it.
 This results in a less immersive sound experience than that produced by soundbars with upward-firing speakers such as the LG SN11RG.

 The LG GX Soundbar has fair sound enhancement features.
 It has several EQ presets: 'AI Sound Pro', 'Standard', 'Bass Blast', 'Music', and 'Movie'.
 The 'AI Sound Pro' feature, in particular, is advertised to optimize audio settings depending on the content you're playing, but we don't currently test this feature.
 There's also a dialogue enhancement feature as well as a virtual surround feature.
-However, it lacks a room correction feature that could help cater its audio performance to your specific room.
+However, unlike the LG SP8YA, it lacks a room correction feature that could help cater its audio performance to your specific room.
 If you prefer a soundbar with a graphic EQ, consider the Samsung HW-A650 instead.

 The LG GX Soundbar has a wide array of inputs.
 Thanks to its HDMI ports, you can use it as a hub for different devices like your TV and gaming console.
 There's also a USB port if you want to play audio from a flash drive.
 However, unlike the Bang & Olufsen Beosound Stage, this soundbar doesn't have an ethernet port, and it can't support a VLAN connection with compatible LG C9 Series TVs.